In addition to the blistered, peeling skin, the person has fever, chills, and weakness.

 In adults, the infection may begin anywhere.

 The top layer of the skin then begins peeling off, often in large sheets, with even slight touching or gentle pushing.
 The peeled areas look scalded.
-Within 2 to 3 days, large areas of the skin surface may be involved, and the person can become ill with a fever, chills, and weakness.
-With the loss of the protective skin barrier, other bacteria and infective organisms can easily penetrate the body, causing infections in those areas and in other areas, sometimes spreading through the bloodstream ( sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
+Within 2 to 3 days, large areas of the skin surface may be involved, and the person may become ill with a fever, chills, and weakness.
+With the loss of the protective skin barrier, other bacteria and infective organisms can easily penetrate the body, causing infections in those areas and in other areas, sometimes spreading through the bloodstream (sepsis Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more ).
 Also, critical amounts of fluid can be lost because of oozing and evaporation, resulting in dehydration.

 A doctor's evaluation